CGI Full Form: Computer Generated Imagery

 • Video games: CGI breathes life into game characters and environments.

-• Films and television: From fantastical creatures to breathtaking landscapes, CGI is a cornerstone of modern filmmaking.
+• Films and television: From fantastical creatures to breathtaking landscapes, CGI is an essential of modern filmmaking.

 The beauty of CGI lies in its ability to generate both static images (like concept art) and dynamic animations.
-Furthermore, CGI creations can be two-dimensional (2D), like some early video game characters, or three-dimensional (3D), allowing for incredible depth and realism.
+Furthermore, CGI creations can be two-dimensional (2D), like some early video game characters, or three-dimensional (3D), gives incredible depth and realism.

 The Pioneering Minds Behind CGI

-The development of CGI wasn’t a singular invention, but rather a collaborative effort spanning decades.
+The development of CGI was not a single invention, but a collective effort ranging decades.
 Pioneering researchers, engineers, and artists from both academic and industry settings played crucial roles.
 Here are a few notable names:

 • Ed Catmull: A computer scientist who co-founded Pixar and made significant contributions to 3D animation techniques.